FMFI-UK-1-AIN-311/embeddedlinux/lab07/README.md

     cd ..

+Linux kernel needs openssl headers for some crypto stuff (TODO), so we need to install the headers

+    apt install libssl-dev

 Although the mainline kernel has some support for RPi 1 / Zero, we'll fetch the RPi version of the kernel, so things are easier...
 The defconfig in these sources is called `bcmrpi_defconfig`, the rest of building the kernel is the